Avowed is so much more than a Skyrim clone — here's everything we know

 According to the Avowed website, you'll be able to play on Xbox Series X, Xbox Game Pass, and Windows 10.
 Microsoft acquired Obsidian Entertainment in November 2018, so it stands to reason that any games the studio produces will forever remain Xbox exclusives.

-While many of Microsoft’s early Series X titles are cross-gen, this appears to only be slated for Xbox Series X and S. That said, you’ll probably be able to play it on Xbox One via cloud gaming.
+While many of Microsoft’s early Series X titles are cross-gen, this appears to only be slated for Xbox Series X and S. That said, you may be able to play it on Xbox One via cloud gaming.

 How does Avowed connect to Pillars of Eternity?